salvipeter/core-forth/README.md

  - Aside from a few very basic words, everything is written in Forth itself

 Characters are assumed to be 1 byte, but cell size is easily adjustable (default is 32 bits).
-The system is assumed to be little-endian.
+The system is assumed to be little-endian, and endline character is 10 (line feed).

 ## Credits